romainpi/storyblok-to-zod/README.md

 # storyblok-to-zod

-Generates Zod schemas for your StoryBlok components (_and datasources?_), using Storyblok's API.
+Generate a Zod schema from your Storyblok components. _Datasources soon_.

 ## Installation